ninjaguardian/Fontifier/README.md

     ```c#
     using Il2CppTMPro;
     using MelonLoader;
-    using System; // Sometimes not needed
-    using System.Linq; // Sometimes not needed
     using System.Reflection;
+    // The following two are needed if ImplicitUsings is disabled
+    using System;
+    using System.Linq;
     ```
   </details>